Everything Set: why we do what we do

 So we built a body: the Everything Set Box, a brain: our analytics engine, and a mouthpiece: our companion app.

-The Everything Set Box plugs into your router and completely anonymously monitors the behaviors and traffic flow of your smart devices, immediately alerting you if something unusual happens.
+The Everything Set Box plugs into your router and monitors the behaviors and traffic flows of your smart devices, immediately alerting you if something unusual happens.
 Then, it either helps you fix the problem or automatically blocks the communication.
 That’s it!
 You can completely forget about us until something comes up.

 However, if you do have a deeper interest in the activity of your home network, you can monitor all of your smart devices in our companion app.
 We provide a suite of information including an ‘Everything Set score’ which gives an overview of how well your devices are behaving and how vulnerable they are at a glance.